Inter-Korean Cooperation in Kumgangsan

 The buildings built by South Korean companies such as Hyundai Asan were still used regularly by foreign tourists visiting North Korea as well as domestic tourists travelling to the area.

-In 2019, it was decided that the South Korean-built buildings were not of an acceptable standard and so were demolished.
+In 2019, it was decided that the South Korean-built buildings were not of an acceptable standard and so many of them were demolished.

-The government announced plans to reopen the site, however, under unilateral control by North Korea.
+The DPRK government announced plans to reopen the site, however, under unilateral control by North Korea.

 The development appears part of a push to develop tourist sites across the country with similar developments occurring at the same time in the coastal city of Wonsan and the northern city of Samjiyon, the gateway to Mt Paektu.